mayankbohara0-dev/mayankbohara0-dev/README.md

 # ABOUT

-I’m **Mayank Bohara**, a 2nd-year B.Tech **Artificial Intelligence & Data Science** student at **SNJB’s Late Sau.
+I'm **Mayank Bohara**, a 2nd-year B.Tech **Artificial Intelligence & Data Science** student at **SNJB's Late Sau.
 K. B. Jain College of Engineering, Chandwad**.

-I enjoy turning ideas into useful software across **AI, full-stack development, mobile applications, data, and product engineering**.
+I like turning ideas into working software — across AI, full-stack development, mobile apps, and data — and I'd rather ship something useful than chase every new framework.
+Most of what I build starts from a real problem I've run into or watched people around me deal with; that's the thread running through the projects below.

-My current focus is strengthening my programming and DSA foundations while learning how to design, build, test, and improve real-world software products.
+Right now I'm doubling down on strong programming and DSA fundamentals while building end-to-end — designing, shipping, testing, and iterating on real products.

-> **I’m not trying to learn every technology at once.
-I’m trying to become really good at building useful things with the technologies I know.**
+> **I'm not trying to learn every technology at once.
+I'm trying to become really good at building useful things with the technologies I know.**

 ### Engineering Focus